 If you and your partner are the low-key types, then a marriage proposal at home might be absolutely perfect.
 While any proposal is sure to be romantic, you likely want to make yours extra-special—even if you’re planning on popping the question in a relatively simple and casual way.
 From adding some décor to including loved ones, there are several ways to upgrade an at-home proposal, though your soon-to-be fiancé(e) will likely love it no matter what.

 Check out a few of our favorite ways to make a marriage proposal at home even more unique.

 Clean and decorate.

 You may be planning a super-low key marriage proposal at home, but empty pizza boxes and piles of laundry do not a romantic proposal make.
-Be sure that your house or apartment is clean before surprising your boo with a ring—you might even consider hiring a professional cleaning service to ensure everything is spotless.
+Be sure that your house or apartment is clean before surprising your boo with a ring.
 If your home is already is pretty decent shape, a little added décor can add ambiance, whether it’s twinkle lights, fresh flowers, or candles.
-If you and your partner live together, you’ll have to get him or her out of the house in order to stealthily clean and decorate.
-It may be worth letting friends in on your proposal plans so they can take your partner out for the day (under false pretenses, of course!) while you prep your place.
+If you and your partner live together, you’ll have to be a bit sneaky to stealthily clean and decorate.
+Perhaps when your partner's locked in the bedroom on a long work call, you can decorate the living room for the big moment.

 Give a gift—yes, aside from the ring.

 While the engagement ring will likely be the biggest gift presented during your proposal, giving your partner a little something extra can make the moment even more meaningful.
 We’re not talking anything expensive or life-changing (although we do love a puppy at a proposal!).
 This gift could be a scrapbook filled with ticket stubs and photos or an item (like a mug or a Christmas ornament) inscribed with the words “Will you marry me?”
 If you’re worried about actually getting the words out, a gift that does the talking can be helpful.